Yessyess22/hello-vite/README.md

 # Vite project
-This is a sample of vite project
+This is a sample of a vite project